Chapter 1: Introduction

 Variables and Arithmetic

-Borrowing once again from examples in “The C Programming Language”, it’s possible to do significant control flow in CQL without reference to databases.
+Borrowing from examples in “The C Programming Language”, it’s possible to do significant control flow in CQL without referencing databases.
 The following program illustrates a variety of concepts:

 -- needed to allow vararg calls to C functions